 Or Call (855) 887-8463

-SPGS recommends purchasing surge protective devices that absorb the surge in the shortest amount of time and pass the lowest Voltage Protection Rating (VPR) to the equipment.
+SPGS recommends buying surge protective devices that absorb surges quickly and provide the lowest Voltage Protection Rating (VPR) to the equipment.

 Short Surge Duration Time and PEAK Voltages